 However rational you are as a parent, your child being abused can shake you and make you say and do things that you otherwise wouldn’t.
 It is important that you cope up and put up a brave face for your child’s sake.

-- Read up and educate yourself on best ways to talk to your child and help him/her understand how he/she can communicate and trust you to speak up anything
+Read up and educate yourself on the best ways to talk to your child and help him/her understand how he/she can communicate and trust you to speak up anything

 Helpful Resources: Reporting Child Abuse

-- You could also contact Police Control Room at 100 in case your child requires immediate help
+You could also contact the Police Control Room at 100 in case your child requires immediate help